bennyguitar/libHN/README.md

 }];
 ```

-Logging out just deletes the SessionCookie property and the SessionUser property from memory, so you can't use them any more to make user-specific requests like submitting and commenting.
+Logging out just deletes the SessionCookie property and the SessionUser property from memory, as well as the actual cookie from <code>[NSHTTPCookieStorage sharedStorage]</code>, so you can't use them any more to make user-specific requests like submitting and commenting.
 Logging out is dead simple to implement.

 ```objc
 [[HNManager sharedManager] logout];